Marmt-Group/rock-solid/README.md

 - Deploy the Sanity Studio to *.sanity.studio.
 This is where the CMS lives.
 `npm run sanity-deploy`

-- Build & deploy to Zeit's Now.
+- Build & deploy to Netlify.
 It will source from Sanity, made possible by the sanity gatsby plugin.
-`npm run now-deploy`
+`git push origin master`